phillipashford/university-of-kentucky-equity-map/README.md

     Once I developed a better handle on navigating and understanding the Census site, I was able to complete more fruitful research within it.
 Not only did I pinpoint specific reference material necessary for this project (such as [table shells](https://www.census.gov/programs-surveys/acs/technical-documentation/table-shells.html)), but I also came across material that will help with gaps in my knowledge.

     For example, the [Statistical Testing Tool](https://www.census.gov/programs-surveys/acs/guidance/statistical-testing-tool.html), uses the margin of error values along with estimate values to determine statistical significance.
-The tool is provided as an [excel spreadsheet](https://www.census.gov/content/dam/Census/programs-surveys/acs/data/tables/Statistical_Testing_Tool.xlsx) which a user can copy and paste or otherwise import values into.
+The tool is provided as an [excel spreadsheet](https://www.census.gov/content/dam/Census/programs-surveys/acs/data/tables/Statistical_Testing_Tool.xlsx) into which a user can copy and paste or otherwise import values.

     Following such a workflow to compare all variables against one another for all geographies would be immensely time-consuming.
 However, what is so helpful about this tool is that I can work from the formulas built into the spreadhseet to create statistical testing functionality that will be programmatically performed on the data retrieved by the app.
 By this method, I will be able to report to the user whether any bivariate comparison's results are sound.